rarup1/kafka-pipelines/README.md

 Run `ctrl+d` to quit mysql terminal

+Check in your Postgres target database and your Kafka broker (using Kafdrop) to check the schema changes have been reflected correctly.

 ### Simulate a data stream

-To simulate a real application, I use data generator to load fake data into our mysql source table.
+To simulate a real application, I use a data generator to load fake data into our mysql source table.

 1. If not already installed: `pip3 install virtualenv`
 2. Set up py env: `virtualenv pyenv`